/ Art and Art History Department

 Renewal Criteria

 If you receive a DAA award, it will be renewed every year if you maintain a minimum 2.6 GPA.
-DAA recipients are required to declare either a minor or a major in studio art.
+DAA recipients are required to declare either a minor or a major in Studio Art, Art History, or Visual Arts Education (including the Community Arts Pedagogy minor).
 Please see the catalog for full program descriptions.
-We encourage you to submit work into a juried show on or off campus each fall.